KDE/digikam-doc/post_processing/metadata_editor.rst

 Caption
 ~~~~~~~

-This view record technical descriptions from the camera.
+This view records technical descriptions from the camera.
 All text fields in this section are limited to ASCII characters unless stated otherwise.

     - **Name**: this checkbox allows to edit the name of the document from which this image was been scanned.
     - **Description**: this checkbox allows to edit the image description.
     - **Artist**: this checkbox allows to edit the image author's name separated by semi-colons.
     - **Copyright**: this checkbox allows to edit the copyright owner of the image.
     - **Caption**: this checkbox allows to edit the image's caption.
 This field is not limited.
 UTF8 encoding will be used to save the text.
 This filed can be synchronized with the **JFIF Comment section**, **XMP caption**, and **IPTC caption** (warning: limited to 2000 characters)

 .. figure:: images/metadata_editor_exif_caption.webp
     :alt: